-- De novo: Interpretation of a statute; constitutional issues; interpretation of a marital or separation agreement - Clear error: Factual findings - Abuse of discretion: Application of legal standards to the facts, such as in determining the division of property, spousal maintenance, child support, and allocation of parental responsibilities. - Harmful error: An appellant must show prejudice, i.e., that an error affects their substantial rights.
+- De novo: Legal determinations, such as resolution of a constitutional issue, interpretation of a statute, or interpretation of a marital or separation agreement - > Clear error: Factual findings - Abuse of discretion: Application of legal standards to the facts, such as in determining the division of property, spousal maintenance, child support, and allocation of parental responsibilities. - Harmful error: An appellant must show prejudice, i.e., that an error affects their substantial rights.
 An error in a property division affecting a small percentage of the overall marital estate may be considered harmless.